langchain-ai/langchain-nextjs-template/README.md

 First, clone this repo and download it locally.

 Next, you'll need to set up environment variables in your repo's `.env.local` file.
-Copy the `.env.local.example` to `.env.local`.
+Copy the `.env.example` file to `.env.local`.
 To start with the basic examples, you'll just need to add your OpenAI API key.

 Next, install the required packages using your preferred package manager (e.g. `yarn`).